uptane/uptane-standard/uptane-standard.md

 A particular delegation for a subset of images MAY be designated as **terminating**.
 For terminating delegations, the client SHALL NOT search the any further if it does not find validly signed metadata about those images in the terminating delegation.
 Delegations SHOULD NOT be terminating by default; terminating delegations SHOULD only be used when there is a compelling technical reason to do so.

-A delegation for a subset of images MAY be a multi-role delegation.
+A delegation for a subset of images MAY be a multi-role delegation {{TAP-3}}.
 A multi-role delegation indicates that each of the delegatee roles MUST sign the same metadata.

 Delegations only apply to the Image repository.
 The Targets role on the Director repository MUST NOT delegate metadata signing responsibility.